stephenebert/Springboard/Capstone/step8/readme.md

 ## 6. Index Benchmarking
-Finally, we built and compared four FAISS index types—FlatIP (exact inner-product), IVF-Flat (ANN with Voronoi cells), HNSWFlat (graph-based), and IVF-PQ (product quantization) on the full 850 K embedding dataset.
+Finally, we built and compared four FAISS index types FlatIP (exact inner-product), IVF-Flat (ANN with Voronoi cells), HNSWFlat (graph-based), and IVF-PQ (product quantization) on the full 850 K embedding dataset.
 For each, we measured:

 - Recall@10 to quantify accuracy against the brute-force baseline,